Perform a pre-send Spam Test

 You can often find further information by taking a look at the full email headers.
 Email headers are usually hidden from view however they contain a lot of interesting information about how your email has been handled, where it's been routed and other key metadata.
 You can view the headers by clicking the link within each placement test.

-On first glance, you may be overwhelmed by all the information presented however by scrolling through the information you may come across a few lines relating to the spam result.
+At first glance, you may be overwhelmed by all the information presented however by scrolling through the information you may come across a few lines relating to the spam result.

 In our example, the email has failed the MessageLabs test.
 Looking at the headers for MessageLabs the reason being passed back to us is that the email was given a spam score of 50 (the threshold is 7.0) and that this was determined heuristically.
 This means it was based on their algorithm and not solely on a specific piece of criteria such as being found on a major blocklist.

 Try it for yourself!